 Great Resources For Your Family History Research With 20+ Links To Family History Online

 Here is a compilation of the second 2 weeks in July for family history help shared on Facebook via the Caloundra Family History Facebook Page.
-It’s tips, posts, links, jokes and more.
+It’s loads of tips, posts, links, jokes and more.

 One of my favourite place to search is in Historical Newspapers.
 Its thrilling to find that your ancestors names in print and learn more about them.
 My grandmother was elected as the president of the Ladies Amateur Athletics Club in Wellington in 1923 at a time running for women was not recommended by the British Medical Association.
 I only know this from newspaper research.